Key takeaways:

 Since 2007, researchers have performed many genome-wide association studies.
 By pooling together the results of these large studies, experts are able to tell whether gene differences actually lead to asthma or if the relationship is only due to chance.

-Studies are finding new potential asthma genes.
+Several genes play a role in asthma.
+And there are likely more undiscovered genetic causes.
 In a 2016 study, researchers looked at the genes of Black children with asthma.
-They found a new asthma-related gene that previous studies hadn't identified.
+They found a new asthma-related gene that previous studies hadn’t identified.

 We know now that it takes more than just genes to develop asthma.
 Being exposed to certain things in the environment likely triggers asthma in people who already have genes linked to asthma.

-Smoke exposure is the best studied environmental risk factor for developing asthma.
+Smoke exposure is the best-studied environmental risk factor for developing asthma.
 Research shows children are more likely to develop asthma if they’re exposed to secondhand smoke during pregnancy and childhood.

 But other things in the environment can also increase someone’s risk of developing asthma.
 These include: